toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Add support for links in memos on the accounts page.

-## Keyboard Shortcut: Approve Transaction [A] or [Enter]

-Approve scheduled or linked transactions by pressing 'A' or 'Enter' on your keyboard selecting any number of transactions.
-Alternately, approve single scheduled or linked transactions by right clicking on the blue 'i' or link icon.

 ## Keyboard Shortcut: Clear Transaction [CTRL + Enter]

 Clear a new or edited transaction by pressing CTRL+Enter (CMD on Mac) while it's selected.